cdl-geneseo/geneseo-dictionary/P/Pace.md

 # Pace

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pace

 Created by  Unknown User (gmm6), last modified by  Unknown User (ram19) on Nov 20, 2012

 (interj.)
 A farewell statement.
 Also, a variation of &quot;peace&quot; or &quot;peace out&quot;; &quot;I better get going.&quot;  &quot;Alright, pace.&quot;  Similar definitions can be found in the Urban Dictionary.
 Usage not specific to Geneseo.
 Martinelli, N-R, 2010.
 Obsolete as of Fall 2012 (Miller, N-R, 2012)